spatie/laravel-permission/docs/upgrading.md

 weight: 6
 ---

-### Upgrading from v2 to v3
-There are no special requirements for upgrading from v2 to v3, other than changing `^2.xx` (xx can vary) to `^3.0` in your `composer.json` and running `composer update`.
-Of course, your app must meet the minimum requirements as well.
+ALL upgrades of this package should follow these steps:

+1. Upgrading between major versions of this package always require the usual Composer steps:
+   > 1. Update your `composer.json` to specify the new major version, such as `^5.0`
+   > 2. Then run `composer update`.

+2. Compare the `migration` file stubs in the NEW version of this package against the migrations you've already run inside your app.
+If necessary, create a new migration (by hand) to apply any new changes.

+3. If you have made any custom Models from this package into your own app, compare the old and new models and apply any relevant updates to your custom models.

+4. If you have overridden any methods from this package's Traits, compare the old and new traits, and apply any relevant updates to your overridden methods.

+5. Apply any version-specific special updates as outlined below...

 ### Upgrading from v1 to v2
-If you're upgrading from v1 to v2, there's no built-in automatic migration/conversion of your data.
+If you're upgrading from v1 to v2, there's no built-in automatic migration/conversion of your data to the new structure.
 You will need to carefully adapt your code and your data manually.

 Tip: @fabricecw prepared [a gist which may make your data migration easier](https://gist.github.com/fabricecw/58ee93dd4f99e78724d8acbb851658a4).